Wedding Officiant Frequently Asked Questions

 What if we need to rehearse on a separate day?

 If you decide to rehearse on a separate day and would like one of us to attend, there’s an additional charge for time and travel to the location.
-For King/Snohomish counties, the cost is $70.00.
-For other locations, the amount will depend on time and distance.
+For most of King/Snohomish counties, the cost is $75.00.
+For other locations, the amount depends on time and distance.
 We are always happy to conduct your rehearsal from start to finish, should you request it.

 Are there any additional costs we should know about?